tien/reactive-dot/apps/docs/docs/getting-started/query.md

 ## Conditional query

 Use a falsy value (`undefined`, `null` or `false`) to conditionally fetch data.
-If the query builder returns or it self is a falsy value, Reactive DOT will not execute the query.
+If the query builder returns or itself is a falsy value, Reactive DOT will not execute the query.

 ```ts
 const conditionalReturn = useQuery((builder) =>